How to Watch Adam Sandler Receive Mark Twain Prize on Sunday

 After a decades-long cold war with movie critics, which included a baffling snub after his performance in 2019’s Hidden Gems, New Hampshire’s own Adam Sandler has been selected as the 2023 recipient of the Mark Twain Prize for Humor.

-The event will be held in March at the Kennedy Center Concert Hall in Washington D.C. and broadcast at a later date.
+The event will be held on March 19 at the Kennedy Center Concert Hall in Washington D.C. and broadcast this Sunday at evening at 8 on CNN.

-Sandler is the 24th recipient of the award, according to Washington blog The Hill.
+Sandler is the 24th recipient of the award.
 Past recipients include Andover native and former Tonight Show host Jay Leno, who recently returned to standup after an accident that occurred while working on one of his classic cars.